 Alright, I’ll start this response off by saying Happy MLK Day, Liza!
 Also, please ignore Echo Tracer’s very rude and profanity-laced comment with no point to it.
 You are 1000% right.
 The publishing industry is gradually dying precisely because everything about books has become uniform and sterile.
 The publishing industry has only a few big publishers which is a monopoly and monopolies are never good in a capitalist society.
 All books have basically the same recycled plot, all are written in the same style, all have similar types of characters with noting distinct or interesting about them, all have similar ugly modern art designs on the cover, and all are so dumbed down a third grader could understand them.
 No thinking required with modern mainstream literature.
 No author is allowed to be unique.
 When you wrote Blue Snow ❄️ you did all you could to slowly build up to the protagonist’s main conflict.
 You sought to tease it out and leave people guessing what it could be.

 This by the way, is how someone with mental health issues would talk to their therapist in real life.
 That’s how us humans talk you know, we get distracted, go off on tangents, don’t get to the point, take time to explain things, need space to think things through and talk things out, etc. It also makes the story much more intriguing and gets you interested in finding out what happens next.
-But literary agents complained it was too long, not clear enough and that they couldn’t follow it (probably because they have the attention span of a Goldfish).
+But literary agents complained it was too long, not clear enough and that they couldn’t follow it.
+Probably because they have the attention span of a Goldfish.
 So you had to rewrite the whole thing from scratch and start all over again.

 When it was more in line with what for them, fit the mold of a great novel then all of a sudden a literary agent was begging for you send them their manuscript.
 That is just absolutely pathetic!
 Hey guys!
 The whole point of literature is to give people complex stories that make them think and view life differently.
 Why shouldn’t the industry showcase different styles of writing, tone and storytelling?
 Most people do want complex, interesting stories!
 Which is why you aren’t making any money off the garbage you’re selling now.
 You are actively shooting yourself in the foot by publishing generic trash.
 Books like Where the Crawdads Sing, The Fault in Our Stars, Twilight, Fifty Shades of Gray, The Hate U Give, The Underground Railroad, and American Dirt suck because they utilize concepts that we’ve all seen in novels a hundred times.

 They are literally just a carbon copy of something that came before.
 MFA has indeed ruined everything.
 Outside of small MFA circles, who reads this garbage?
 No one.
-You wanna know why Lost Paradise, Romeo and Juliet, Moby Dick, The Great Gatsby, The Adventures of Huckleberry Finn, Lady Chatterley’s Lover, The Sherlock Holmes stories, A Farewell to Arms, The Grapes of Wrath, Frankenstein, Dracula, Dr. Jekyll and Mr. Hyde, 1984, The Master and the Margarita, Crime and Punishment, All Quiet on the Western Front, and War and Peace are still widely read today and no one will remember trash like The Hunger Games series or Normal People is because the former all have characteristics that make them special and thoughtful ingenious really, stories with universal overarching narratives we can all relate to and important moral lessons we can all benefit from.
+You wanna know why Lost Paradise, Romeo and Juliet, Moby Dick, The Great Gatsby, The Adventures of Huckleberry Finn, Lady Chatterley’s Lover, The Sherlock Holmes stories, A Farewell to Arms, The Grapes of Wrath, Frankenstein, Dracula, Dr. Jekyll and Mr. Hyde, 1984, The Master and the Margarita, Crime and Punishment, All Quiet on the Western Front, and War and Peace are still widely read today and no one will remember trash like The Hunger Games series or Normal People?
+Because the former all have characteristics that make them special and thoughtful ingenious really, stories with universal overarching narratives we can all relate to and important moral lessons we can all benefit from.
 You wanna start earning money again Penguin Random House and Simon & Schuster?
 Then take risks!
 Take a gamble on a book like The Lilac Room, The Leverkuhn Quartet or Blue Snow!

 I am just not so sure if this is the issue, not sure that people are just learning a new taste.
 I think the greater problem is that people do not live their own lives anymore.
 Young people live vicariously through other people because of the internet and the little of their lives they do live, it is still processed to a sterile state for social media.
 MFA or not, it doesn't change the fact that we cannot write well what we do not understand in depth.
 "We are so accustomed to disguise ourselves to others, that in the end, we become disguised to ourselves." — François de La Rochefoucauld